mikroe/BBB-mikroBUS-Cape/README.md

-BBB-mikroBUX-Cape
+BeagleBone-mikroBUS-Cape
 =================

-BeagleBoard Balck Cape to support up to 4 mikroBUS boards.
+BeagleBone Cape to support up to 4 mikroBUS boards.